Table of content

 App asks for a lot of permissions.

 macOS keeps limiting access to the file system, so the app needs to ask for a lot of permissions.
-Please consider granting it access to the Full Disk Access, so you can explore the file system.
+Please consider granting it access to Full Disk Access, so you can explore the file system.

 macOS says the app is going to modify other apps.

 The app only reads from groups/containers of other applications, to be able to tell you how much space they are taking.
-At this moment application is read-only.
+At this moment the application is read-only.

 Not sandboxed app, does it mean unsafe?

-The developer signs our application, as long as you download it from our website, you can be sure that it is safe.
-I might consider publishing it in the Mac App Store, but depending on all the features, it might be not possible to do it.
+The developer signs our application.
+As long as you download it from our website, you can be sure that it is safe.
+I might consider publishing it in the Mac App Store, but depending on all the features, it might not be possible to do it.

 Which OS versions are supported?